 Even though it would seem that feminism is against patriarchy, I would argue that it is not quite so.
 It is against the invisibility of the patriarchy, it is against its shadows, it is against forgetting what the patriarchy is actually about.
 The patriarchy has been used as a system to subjugate women but that's mostly a corruption of its function.
 As a function, it could be simply a phase, an emancipatory process that is has historically been associated with the father but in fact does not belong to any gender.
-In many respects feminism is the integration, the appropriation of the patriarchal drive which then takes us to a post-patriarchy.
+In many respects feminism as an emancipatory movement, is the integration, the appropriation of the patriarchal drive which then takes us to a post-patriarchy.

 Why do I want to write about the patriarchal drive?
 The patriarchal drive is the one that pushes us out of a state of dependency, of ignorance.
 The one where we are at the mercy of external forces.
 When women take that torch, the patriarchy is no longer needed.

 As gatherers-hunters, we were at the mercy of luck, finding food, of external forces.
 Following the patriarchal drive, control was sought and we settled and agriculture and cattle raising began, developing techniques, knowledge, working out a schedule, a discipline.
 With this, private property started, and then the issue of inheritance: how do I know that the children who will inherit my property are mine?
 (Men would ask).
 Which came with a heavy price for women as it led to control women's uterus, their behaviour, their voice, their friendships, their wisdom and their freedom.
 Anchoring land equated to controlling women's bodies.
 That's why it is said that ultimately all wars are about the control of land and the body of women.